 About

-The Resting Garden, founded in 2020, is a curated solution to the Black Maternal and Infant Health Crisis.
-We support by encouraging self-advocacy, providing education, and championing change in the birth and reproductive justice arena.
+The Resting Garden, founded in 2020, is a curated solution to the Black Maternal and Infant Health Crisis and has since shifted to focus on mental wellbeing.
+We support by encouraging self-advocacy, providing education, and offering holistic classes.

 Mission Statement

-The Resting Garden assists Black, Brown, and Indigenous birthing individuals, parents, and families by providing holistic perinatal education so that they can thrive at any stage of their perinatal and postpartum journey.
+The Resting Garden assists Black, Brown, and Indigenous birthing individuals, parents, and families by providing holistic education so that they can thrive at any stage of their mental wellness journey.

 Vision Statement

-Our vision is that all Black, Brown, and Indigenous birthing families, no matter their socioeconomic status, have the support needed to navigate any outcome they face throughout their reproductive journey and beyond.
+Our vision is that all Black, Brown, and Indigenous birthing families, no matter their socioeconomic status, have the support needed to navigate any outcome they face throughout their mental health journey.

 Our Why